Written by Marta Correale and Mona for MonaCorona.com. Cover image by Mona Corona.

 The Vatican museums are different again: they are just beside the Basilica and they are so vast and popular you must book skip the line tickets in advance to avoid waiting in line for, literally, hours.

-You can get reserved entrance tickets from the main museum website or you can get a guided tour (recommended) on GetYourGuide.
+You can get reserved entrance tickets from the main museum website in advance. (recommended)

 The time needed to visit the Vatican depends on what you want to see: The square and basilica can be visited in about an hour while the museums will require a full afternoon.